ruchi-sandilya/Flow_past_a_cylinder_benchmark/README.md

 The code solves a canonical flow-past-a-cylinder problem in a 2-D channel with a circular obstacle.
 The workflow consists of two main steps:

 1. **Mesh generation** using Gmsh for a rectangular channel with a circular cylinder.
-2. **Flow simulation** using FEniCS/DOLFIN to solve the time-dependent Navier--Stokes equations and save velocity-magnitude snapshots.
+2. **Flow simulation** using FEniCS/DOLFIN to solve the time-dependent Navier-Stokes equations and save velocity-magnitude snapshots.

 The benchmark supports parameter sweeps over: